 If you’re renting a car in Newfoundland, I recommend Enterprise.
 They have locations across the province and have always been amazing to deal with in my past experiences.
 After getting into a car accident in Corner Brook, the enterprise manager came after working hours to help me!
 If you’re renting a car during high season (summer), make sure to book in advance as they fill up quickly.

-Lastly, there are some cruise ships that come to Newfoundland and also small ship expeditions.
+Lastly, there are some cruise ships that come to Newfoundland and small ship expeditions.

 Best Places to Visit on a Newfoundland Road Trip Itinerary

 The magic of Newfoundland lies in the peninsulas.
 There’s one highway that goes across the province (TCH 1), and driving through it; you might think there isn’t much to the province.
-Sure, there are some pretty parts of the drive, but Newfoundland’s best parts are by the ocean.
+Sure, there are some pretty parts of the drive, but Newfoundland’s best-kept secrets are by the ocean.

 While planning your Newfoundland itinerary, here are some suggestions for the best places to visit on your trip across the island.
 Note that this is by no means an inclusive list.
 Newfoundland is full of amazing towns, and you could spend a lifetime just exploring them all.

-The Avalon Peninsula is where over half of the population lives, and it’s jam-packed with fun things to do.
+The Avalon Peninsula is where over half of the population lives, and it’s jam-packed with fun activities.

 St. John’s and area